dlang/DIPs/DIPs/DIP1NNN-DK.md

 ## Prior work

-The need for encapsulation for memory safety has been mentioned in several discussions:
+The need for encapsulation of data / restricted access to data in order to achieve memory safety has been mentioned in several discussions:

 - [#8035: tupleof ignoring private shouldn't be accepted in `@safe` code](https://github.com/dlang/dmd/pull/8035) (March 15, 2018)